alamin622/alamin622/README.md

 # <p align="center">💫 About Me:</p>
  <p align="center">
-I am desirous of working for the position of SQA Engineer.
-I want to build my career as an SQA Engineer.
-I am strategic and goal-oriented, and I always work with an end goal.
+I’m an SQA & Full-stack Web developer.
+I am passionate about learning and sharing my knowledge with others as publicly as possible.
+I am strategic and goal-oriented and always work with an end goal.
 </p>

 ## 🌐 Socials: